 Discounting Future Payment to Present Values

-Individually multiply each future payment by the discount factor to convert it to present day value.
-You can calculate the discount factor by adding 1 to the semiannual required rate of return and raising the result to the nth value, where "n" is the period number expressed as a negative figure.
-To use a four-year bond as an example, raise 1.025 to the power of negative 1 to calculate the discount factor for the first period or negative 8 to calculate it for the eighth period.
-Multiplying the results by the eight coupon and one final face-value payments discounts them to $24.27, $23.56, $22.88, $22.21, $21.57, $20.94, $20.33, $19.74 and $789.41, respectively
+In the example of a 5 percent bond – which has two 2.5 percent payments annually – with a four-year term, raise 1.025 to the power of negative 1 to calculate the discount factor for the first period.
+For the eighth period, raise 1.025 to the power of negative 8.
+Multiplying the results by the eight coupon payments and the one final face-value payment discounts them to $24.27, $23.56, $22.88, $22.21, $21.57, $20.94, $20.33, $19.74 and $789.41, respectively

 Summing and Pricing

 Add the results of the previous calculations to achieve a total present value.
 Concluding the example, adding the present values of each payment results in a total present value of $964.91.
 This means the bond's price needs to be $964.91 to achieve an equivalent return.
-If you can get a lower price, you'll enjoy a higher return, but if you get a higher price, you're better off opting for the alternative investment.
+If you can get a lower price, you'll enjoy a higher return, but if you have to pay a higher price, you're better off opting for the alternative investment.

 C. Taylor embarked on a professional writing career in 2009 and frequently writes about technology, science, business, finance, martial arts and the great outdoors.
 He writes for both online and offline publications, including the Journal of Asian Martial Arts, Samsung, Radio Shack, Motley Fool, Chron, Synonym and more.
 He received a Master of Science degree in wildlife biology from Clemson University and a Bachelor of Arts in biological sciences at College of Charleston.
 He also holds minors in statistics, physics and visual arts.